capitalch/trace/tracking.md

 1.31 Encryption of core libraries
 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 23-10-2021 - 26-10-2021
+1. Complete rework on sales, purchase, debit, credit notes, uplifting the state to launchpad level using useContext and Provider
+2. Started work on bank recon as prof grid

 # 21-10-2021 - 22-10-2021
 2. Bug fixing for sales and purchases